anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Profile extensions may do the following:

-* Mark some specific extensions (and versions thereof) as required.
+* Specify some specific extensions (and versions thereof) as required.
-* Mark some specific optional queries, object classes, or JSON structures as required.
+* Specify some specific optional queries, object classes, or JSON structures as required.
 * Limit or restrict the values of specific JSON structures.

 Some profile extensions exist to denote the usage of values placed into an